Cuda-Chen/cuda-chen.github.io/_posts/2020-02-10-libmseed-introduction.md

 For reading data containing seismic waves, it comes up to several format, and the one I get in touch frequently is miniSEED.

-miniSEED is famous of its simplexity compared to its superset SEED, which stands for Standard for the Exchange of Earthquake Data.
+miniSEED is famous of its simplicity compared to its superset SEED, which stands for Standard for the Exchange of Earthquake Data.
 The biggest difference between them is that miniSEED only contains a header -- to carry necessary information about the data -- and the values representing the amplitude of the seismic wave.
-[1] As usual, numeruous libraries support to read and write miniSEED data in ease.
-For instance, `libmseed` is provided by IRIS team to let people to maniplulate miniSEED data and create their own binding on other programming languages.
+[1] As usual, numerous libraries support to read and write miniSEED data in ease.
+For instance, `libmseed` is provided by IRIS team to let people to manipulate miniSEED data and create their own binding on other programming languages.

 ## Why I Write This Post
-1. Seismology is a fresh new area to me, and I think getting familiar with the data maniplulating tool is a good start for realizing what seismologists are doing.
+1. Seismology is a fresh new area to me, and I think getting familiar with the data manipulating tool is a good start for realizing what seismologists are doing.
 2. Compared to the version before 3, `libmseed` made a great number of changes in order to support the newer version standard